Loquacity/nightscout.github.io/docs/nightscout/wizard.md

 <img src="./img/wizard.png" />

-## Welcome to the Nightscout new user wizard.
+## Welcome to the Nightscout new user wizard

 This set of questions will hopefully help choose the best solution for you, or at least give you hints on where to start.